raedmokdad/talk2data/README.md

 - Validates SQL so nothing dangerous runs
 - Has retry logic when AI messes up

-## Issues or ideas?

-Just open an issue on GitHub or send me a message.
-I built this as a learning project so it's not perfect but it works pretty well!

-## Want to help?

-Sure!
-Fork it, make it better, send a pull request.
-No fancy process needed.

-## License

-MIT - do whatever you want with it
----

-Made by Raed Mokdad as a fun project to learn about AI and SQL.
+Made by Raed Mokdad.
 Hope you find it useful!